-1.65 A map showing the sub areas is below:
+1.68 A map showing the sub areas is below:

-natural turf than historic AGPs.
+6 The term "3G" refers to third generation Artificial Grass Pitches (AGPs) that are specifically designed to meet the needs of football and rugby by more closely replicating the playing characteristics of natural turf than historic AGPs.
 A 3G pitch usually has an infill material consisting of a mixture of sand and rubber crumb, rather than the sand or water used with other artificial grass pitches.

-&lt;sup>7 Overplay is when a pitch is used over the amount that the carrying capacity will allow.
+7 Overplay is when a pitch is used over the amount that the carrying capacity will allow.

-1.66 A summary of the key priorities for each sub area is set out below:
+1.69 A summary of the key priorities for each sub area is set out below: